Now accepting applications for the 2019 season!

 We are currently interviewing applicants and will fill positions on a rolling basis.
 We look forward to hearing from you!

-Amber Waves Farm apprentices will spend a season (March/April - October/November) at the farm learning how to grow food organically and sustainably by working hands-on in all areas of the farm's activities.
+Amber Waves Farm apprentices will spend a season (March/April - October/November) at the farm learning how to grow food sustainably by working hands-on in all areas of the farm's activities.
 Apprentices will coordinate with head farmers about day-to-day farm operations, from field work to farmers market preparations.
 In the field, apprentices will work towards mastering technical skills associated with plant propagation in the greenhouse, crop successions and rotations and soil health, harvesting and post-harvest handling, and tractor work.
 In addition to field work, apprentices are actively involved in community outreach and education by preparing for weekly on-farm CSA pick up, representing the farm in our on-site retail market and the nearby Montauk farmers market, and distributing produce to local restaurants and food pantries.
 If desired, there is also the opportunity for apprentices to have greater involvement with school field trips, community workshops, and other public on-farm events.
 The intensive production of vegetables requires considerable hand-labor (weeding, harvesting, trellising, etc.), which is accompanied by mechanized (tractor) tillage, cultivation, and preparation of beds.
 The field work will be very physically demanding, and will require that apprentices are motivated and have a good attitude, can tolerate working in inclement weather, and able to lift at least 50-lbs at a time.

 There is a tremendous amount to be learned in a first season at Amber Waves Farm, where hands-on fieldwork dominates the workday and daily repetition of critically important tasks are what drive an apprentice's holistic understanding of the farm operation.
 To supplement fieldwork, we provide an apprenticeship curriculum and handbook that outlines weekly educational topics throughout the season.
 We begin with topics associated with getting the season started: including pruning, mulching, plant propagation, seedling care, equipment and safety overview.
 As the season progresses, topics include plant and soil health in the field, irrigation, harvest, post-harvest handling, marketing produce successfully, and finally whole-farm planning, budgets, and a season review.
 Apprentices will explore topics with head farmers during a weekly meeting, group field walk, and recommended reading assignments.
 The farm also participates in the local CRAFT (Collaborative Regional Alliance for Farmer Training) Program and throughout the season apprentices have the opportunity to attend workshops and lectures led by other farmers, tour neighboring farms and food operations, and participate in work exchanges.
 Attendance at the NOFA Summer Conference in Amherst, MA is also encouraged and paid for by the farm.
 Upon completion of the farming season, the aim is for each apprentice to have the foundational understanding and skill set necessary to move on to more advanced work in agriculture or food policy elsewhere, or to remain at Amber Waves Farm for additional seasons in a more advanced role at the farm as many past apprentices have done.
 Since 2012, more than 25 young farmers have completed our apprenticeship program, many staying on as farm staff for multiple seasons.